talbii/quickmark/README.md

 ## Why

-Without getting into too much of a ramble, I want to use markdown to write my blog posts, and currently Github Pages (which is what I'm using for my website) uses Jekyll for its theming, so markdown pages render differently then my website, which looks ugly.
+Without getting into too much of a ramble, I wanted to use markdown to write my blog posts, and currently Github Pages (which is what I'm using for my website) uses Jekyll for its theming, so Markdown pages render differently then my website, which looks ugly.

 Also good for performance, static websites and backwards compatibility/cross-platform support (most computers can't render markdown until you download some editor).